Closing the marketing loop

 In the case of our kayakers, they continue to paddle around the lake seeing others and engaging with friends, but all the while, they also see updates from the lake merchant and ads for upcoming events, services, offers & deals.
 They are in the closed loop and will continue to receive messages until they decide to leave.

 As marketers, we must continue to engage with customers in our closed loop and keep them excited about our brand.
 Now granted, enticing people to your lake and then locking them in is probably the WORST idea ever, but it gets the point across about closing the loop.

 Retaining Customers and Maintaining Engagement

 Simple moments of social engagement are vital to keeping customers inside the closed loop of your marketing.
-The team here at Market House are experts in closing your marketing loop and continuing customer engagement.
+The team here at Market House are expert in closing your marketing loop and continuing customer engagement.
 Get Started